Refab-Tech/refab-tech.github.io/_posts/2022-10-26-fishtail-usage.md

 For help, type "help".
 Type "apropos word" to search for commands related to "word"...
 ```
-Then the actual process of loading firmware into the different memory locations on the target:
+Then the actual process of loading firmware onto the target:

 ```bash
 Reading symbols from myfirmware.elf...